-Radiation oncologist
+Radiation Oncologist

-Contact:

-What they do: A doctor who prescribes radiotherapy and organises your treatment.
+A doctor who prescribes radiotherapy and organises your treatment.

-Radiation oncology registrar Contact:
+Radiation Oncology Registrar

-What they do: A doctor who is training to be an oncologist.
-They are always supervised by your radiation oncologist.
+A doctor who is training to be an oncologist.
+They are always supervised by your Radiation Oncologist.

-Clinical nurse consultant Contact:

-What they do:

-coordinate your care, provide information, referrals and support.
+Clinical Nurse Consultant

-A nurse with specialised knowledge of head and neck cancer who will help
+A nurse with specialised knowledge of head and neck cancer who will help coordinate your care, provide information, referrals and support.

+Radiation Therapist

-Radiation therapist Contact: What they do: Specially trained to plan and deliver your treatment.
+Specially trained to plan and deliver your treatment.
 They will also help support you through treatment.

+Radiotherapy nurse

-Radiotherapy nurse Contact: What they do: Specialise in caring for people having radiation therapy.
+Specialise in caring for people having radiation therapy.
 They manage your side effects, and will help support you through treatment.

+Radiation Oncology Medical Physicist

-Radiation oncology medical physicist Contact: What they do: Ensures that your treatment is delivered accurately and safely.
-You may see them at your planning appointment.
+Ensures that your treatment is delivered accurately and safely.
+You may see them at your planning or treatment appointment.

-Psychologist

-Contact:
+Psychologist Contact:

-Contact.

 What they do:

 A specialist who provides psychological assessment and interventions for cancer patients, and where required, to families and carers.

 Social worker

 Contact:

 What they do:

 Provides counselling, support and information for you and your family.
 They can help with important conversations about your cancer diagnosis and its impact.

 Speech Pathologist

 Contact:

 What they do:

 Give you advice and management of speech, voice and swallowing problems.

 Dietitian

 Contact:

 What they do:

 Advise and support you to maintain weight and nourishment when the treatment side effects make it harder to eat normally.